cool77catt/moshh-api/README.md

 See https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-python for more details.
 Creedentials should not be stored

-To obtain a new key/credential files, go the the quickstart service account (listed under service accounts) and download.
+To obtain a new key/credential files, go the the moshh api service account (listed under service accounts) and download.
 You might need to create a new key.

+Set the path to the keyfile in the environment variable named "GOOGLE_APPLICATION_CREDENTIALS"

 # Creating the DOCKER image